Truncated octahedron: Properties

 The truncated octahedron is one of the thirteen Archimedean solids.
-In other words, it has a highly symmetric and semi-regular polyhedron with two or more different regular polygonal faces that meet in a vertex.
+In other words, it is a highly symmetric, semi-regular polyhedron with two or more different regular polygonal faces meeting at a vertex.
 The dual polyhedron of a truncated octahedron is the tetrakis hexahedron.
 They both have the same three-dimensional symmetry group as the regular octahedron does, the octahedral symmetry $\mathrm{O}_\mathrm{h}$.
-A square and two hexagons surround each of its vertex, denoting its vertex figure as $4 \cdot 6^2$.
+Each vertex is surrounded by a square and two hexagons, so its vertex figure is $4 \cdot 6^2$.